 Accidents in the warehouse environment are frightening and stressful.
 They can severely injure employees and cost a company time and money.

 With proper warehouse safety standards, accidents can be reduced.
 Safety guidelines and industry best practices help warehouse personnel create and maintain a safe working environment.
-A safe working environment is one where workplace hazards are identified and measures are taken to protect workers and minimize the risk of injury or death.
-In a safe environment, all personnel behaves in accordance with the Company’s safety protocols.
+A safe working environment is one where workplace hazards are identified, and measures are taken to protect workers and minimize the risk of injury or death.
+In a safe environment, all personnel behaves by the Company’s safety protocols.

-According to the Bureau of Labor Statistics, the injury and fatality rate for warehouse employees is higher than the national average for all other industries.
+According to the Bureau of Labor Statistics, warehouse employees’ injury and fatality rate is higher than the national average for all other industries.
 Protecting employees and actively preventing warehouse accidents should be a priority for the warehousing industry.

 So, what are some safety tips for a warehouse employee?
 These warehouse safety tips are not only meant for immediate implementation but are also sustainable rules to help prevent incidents in the future.
-We also have a general workplace safety tips write-up, and you should check out.
+We also have a general workplace safety tips write-up that you should check out.
 Finally, if you have office workers, these office safety tips can help bolster your overall safety awareness at work.

 Table of Contents